Skip to content

-Tympanik Audio, of course, is a Chicago-based independent label, which has graced our pages with favorable recommendations since 2007.
-Although we turn to the label for mostly glitchy and crunchy IDMesque releases, our favorites seem to fall into the softer gradient of sound of above, mixed with atmospheric ambiance and cinematic tension.
+Tympanik Audio, of course, is a Chicago-based independent label, which has graced our pages with favourable recommendations since 2007.
+Although we turn to the label for mostly glitchy and crunchy IDMesque releases, our favourites seem to fall into the softer gradient of sound of above, mixed with atmospheric ambiance and cinematic tension.
 Be sure to read an Interview with Paul Nielsen of Tympanik Audio for more on the imprint and check out the latest releases by Tangent, r.roo, and Zinovia.
-Idlefon adds a wonderful new dimension to the Typmanik Audio catalog, as acknowledged in their introduction to this artist:
+Idlefon adds a wonderful new dimension to the Typmanik Audio catalogue, as acknowledged in their introduction to this artist:

 Other highlights here are the collaborative tracks that close the album, the densely atmospheric ‘Pretend It’s Spring’ with Siavash Amini and the airy ambient drone ‘Pickers of Empty Cocoons’ with Nima Pourkarimi (aka Umchunga).
 Intensive Collectivity Known as City is available from Tympanik in digital or CD format.
 Recommended for fans of all of the above, plus Subheim, Lusine ICL, Nebulo, Yasume, Funckarma, Arovane, and of course the entire Tympanik Audio family.